Doctoral Dissertation Award

 "Ellen's thesis makes extensive contributions toward establishing the rigorous foundations of automated algorithm configuration, where data-driven machine learning and optimization are used to fine tune an algorithm's parameters for application-specific performance guarantees.
 Her ground-breaking thesis provides among the first provable generalization guarantees for automated algorithm configuration.
 An important application domain of automated algorithmic configuration analyzed in depth in Ellen's thesis is automated mechanism design where the goal is to design a mechanism from data to optimize for the mechanism's performance, such as revenue.
 Ellen's thesis includes additional applications of automated algorithmic configuration such as integer programming (linear and quadratic), and computational biology."

-- Honorable Mention Manish Raghavan
+- Honorable Mention Manish Raghavan, Cornell University

 - The Societal Impacts of Algorithmic Decision-Making

-- advised by Jon Kleinberg, Cornell University
+- advised by Jon Kleinberg

 "Manish's thesis consists of a set of highly visible and influential papers on topics concerning the societal impacts of algorithmic decision-making.
 Most notably, his work establishes the fundamental and unavoidable trade-offs between a number of intuitive notions of fairness in prediction-based decision-making.
 Manish's results, together with a closely related independent discovery, have substantially shaped the research directions in the field of algorithmic fairness.
 In addition to theory, Manish used qualitative research methods to perform deep, application-focused analyses of the consequences of algorithmic decision making in algorithmic hiring and consumer finance."

-- Honorable Mention Mahsa Derakhshan
+- Honorable Mention Mahsa Derakhshan, University of Maryland

 - Algorithms for Markets: Matching and Pricing

-- advised by Mohammad Hajiaghayi, University of Maryland
+- advised by Mohammad Hajiaghayi

 "Mahsa's thesis designs new models and algorithms for auctions and matching markets.
 Her work analyzes and improves markets using a mix of tools from operations research, economics, and computer science.
 Her improvements are in terms of both computational performance and economic value.
 Mahsa's thesis solves significant open problems, including achieving the first (1-ε) approximation to the stochastic matching problem, a problem with direct application to kidney exchange."